manbearwiz/angular-compiler-bundled/README.md

 # angular-compiler-bundled

-@angular/compiler bundled with rollup to css
+@angular/compiler bundled with rollup to cjs and esm formats.